ddoman90/JavascriptTheWeirdPart/README.md

 Scope chain:
 ------------
-- if javascript doesnt find the variable, the it will look for the variable in the outer environment
+- if javascript doesnt find the variable, it will look for the variable in the outer environment
-- outer environment is the global environment, because the b function is lexically sits in the global environment
+- outer environment is the global environment [only in the example], because the b function is lexically sits in the global environment
 - it is up where the function sits phisically

 ES6: